 As a gardener, you’re familiar with hardiness zones and frost dates.
 You check those little numbers in the catalogues to see if that interesting plant will survive in your backyard, but there is another important factor to check before you plant.
 Are there areas of your yard that may be creating microclimates?
 What is it and what are the causes of a microclimate?

 What is the Characteristic of a Microclimate?

-A microclimate is a small area within a climate zone where the climate is slightly different from the zones predictions.
+A microclimate is a small area within a climate zone where the climate is slightly different from the zone predictions.
 A good example of a microclimate that is fairly large would be a valley where cold air settles.
 The temperature may be several degrees cooler than your zone maps indicate.
 Large bodies of water or urban area temperatures may also provide causes of a microclimate to form.

-In your home garden, buildings, fences, ponds and patios all contribute to what is the characteristic of a microclimate.
+In your home garden buildings, fences, ponds, and patios all contribute to what is the characteristic of a microclimate.
 For a basic example of a microclimate in your yard, think of moisture and shade.
 Using just these two factors can show you how to make a microclimate work in your garden.
 The following are each an example of a microclimate:

 - Dry soil/Lots of sun: Plant drought tolerant plants.
 Is it a good spot for that Mediterranean garden you’ve been thinking about?